DANCES WITH DECEPTION

-Sensitive to this issue, director Clark was determined his low-budget “Laughing Boy” wouldn’t fall prey to “Hollywood Indian” casting when it goes before the camera in September.
-“The Phillips/’Dark Wind’ episode,” as he called it, left the Indian community understandably skeptical.
+Sensitive to this issue, director Clark is determined his low-budget “Laughing Boy” won’t fall prey to “Hollywood Indian” casting when it goes before the camera in September.
+“The Phillips/’Dark Wind’ episode,” as he calls it, has left the Indian community understandably skeptical.
 “We’ve made a commitment to the Navajo nation to not cast anyone who isn’t at least one-fourth Indian.
 We’re not going to do any star-tripping.
 My backers have agreed: The truth and integrity of the piece should not be violated.”

-”It’s a sad commentary,” sighed Mike Smith, a Sioux graphic artist who oversees San Francisco’s American Indian Film Festival, now in its 16th year.
+”It’s a sad commentary,” sighs Mike Smith, a Sioux graphic artist who oversees San Francisco’s American Indian Film Festival, now in its 16th year.

 “When they couldn’t find an Indian to play Billy Mills, one of the few contemporary Indian heroes, they went with Benson.
 That’s the best they could do?”

 Smith envisions a time when an American Indian fund will bankroll Indian projects.
-“We have to start developing and producing the stories,” he stressed.
+“We have to start developing and producing the stories,” he stresses.

 The truth, if there is such a thing, isn’t to be found in either “Dances” or the most insulting “B” Westerns, says Schellenberg.
 “We’re neither noble savages nor people who speak in monosyllabic phrases.
 We’re just people . . . who don’t get tapped to play Hamlet very much.”